It's an appealing income play to consider Tesla Inc. (TSLA) - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of TSLA by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 48.68 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 65.47.
+We take a closer look at TSLA’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 51.27 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 68.96.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.10 and its Current Ratio is at 1.40.
 In the meantime, Its Debt-to-Equity ratio is 0.12 whereas as Long-Term Debt/Eq ratio is at 0.08.

 Upgrades & Downgrades